 This was the perfect gift for me because I wasn’t quite sure where to start.
-I didn’t know what container I should use, herbs I should choose, the list goes on.
+I didn’t know what container I should use, what herbs I should choose, and the list goes on.
 Gardenuity thought of everything!
 These are gardens that are literally built to thrive in smaller places.
-Your garden grows in grow bags that are designed to help your herbs, plants, vegetables thrive.
+Your garden grows in grow bags that are designed to help your herbs, plants, and vegetables thrive.
 So anyway, I loved this garden so much that I plan on purchasing more from this company.

 I’m really looking forward to next summer because I’ll have even more time.
 I really LOVE being able to pick my own produce and herbs from my own balcony rather than going to the supermarket or produce store.

 Now I know some of you may be wanting to start your own garden but you may be living in a space where that just isn’t possible or an area that’s considered a food desert.
-For those of you that are not familiar with the term food desert, a food desert is in an area that lacks grocery stores, fruit, and produce stores and does not have any farmers market so the residents in these areas don’t have access to healthy foods like fruits and vegetables so they can maintain a healthy diet.
+For those of you that are not familiar with the term food desert, a food desert is an area that lacks grocery stores, fruit, and produce stores and does not have any farmer’s market so the residents in these areas don’t have access to healthy foods like fruits and vegetables so they can maintain a healthy diet.

 I’m sure it doesn’t take a rocket scientist to figure out that food deserts are more common in Black and Latino communities.
 Many of these areas don’t have a Mariano’s or a jewel or any of the major grocery stores the residents in their areas.
 They don’t have the transportation or the money to even get to these stores let alone have money to buy groceries.